The Lawrence Hall of Science

 We collaborate with a range of partners to innovate in science education.
 Together, we go further.

 You don't have to be a pro to know that math and science can help improve your game.
-Experiment with force, angles, and trajectory to get the highest scores you can with classic arcade games such as Skee-ball, pinball, minigolf, and basketball.
+Experiment with force, angles, and trajectory to get the highest scores you can with classic games such as minigolf and basketball.

 Want to improve your score?
-Try our interactive exhibits on the math and science behind force and trajectory, and then head back to the arcade to apply the principles you’ve learned.
+Try our interactive exhibits on the math and science behind force, trajectory, and angle of incidence.
+Then apply the principles you learn here in the next game you play.
 Maximize your score while you have maximum fun!

 Ramps and RollersThink like an engineer: create pathways and vertical drops using ramps, and then test your design using small balls and the force of gravity.